deeja/Pigeon/Readme.md

 This is a _complimentary_ system.

 ##Pigeon is not a log manager
-i.e. i.e. No zipping or deletion of logs
+i.e. No zipping or deletion of logs
 The deletion or zipping of logs is part of log management.
 This should be handled by a clean up task, or manually.
 Pigeon is staying away from both of these tasks.
 Pigeon zips to a temp file, then posts that temp file, then deletes it.
 That's all.